PeteGCole/Documentation/README.md

 The beauty of this is you can work on the docs as part of your repository, push the updates and the books and pages and everything update with a CI type thing.

-I'm old, this sort of suff makes me happy - when I get it.
+I'm old, this sort of stuff makes me happy - when I get it.